rynaardb/hackintosh-strix-z490i/README.md

 ### Wi-Fi/BT

-Working by using an m.2 M-Key adapter with Apple Airport Card BCM94360NG.
+Working by using an m.2 M-Key adapter and Apple Airport Card (BCM94360NG).

-> No additional kexts required when using the BCM94360NG.
+> Wi-Fi works by default.
+No additional kexts required when using the BCM94360NG card.

-Wi-Fi works by default and no additional configurations required.

 Working with this card is: